 - In the next window that appears, click on Upload in the bottom right-hand corner.

-A success message will appear when the upload has completed.
+A success message will appear when the upload has been completed.
 Click Done.

 Set your app as free or select its price tier on the "Pricing and Availability" page.